danielrriggs/danielrriggs.github.io/content/Pineal Gland.md

 A small, pea-shaped gland in the brain.
 Its function isn't fully understood.
-Researchers do know that it produces and regulates some [[hormone|hormones]], including [[melatonin]].
-Melatonin is best known for the role it plays in regulating [[circadian rhythm]].
+Researchers do know that it produces and regulates some [[Hormone|hormones]], including [[melatonin]].
+Melatonin is best known for the role it plays in regulating [[Circadian rhythm]].